MicrosoftDocs/architecture-center/docs/high-availability/reference-architecture-traffic-manager-application-gateway-content.md

 ## Operational excellence

-*Resource groups:* Use [resource groups](/azure/azure-resource-manager/management/overview) to manage Azure resources by lifetime, owner, and other characteristics.
+*Resource groups -* Use [resource groups](/azure/azure-resource-manager/management/overview) to manage Azure resources by lifetime, owner, and other characteristics.

-*Virtual network peering:* Use [virtual network peering](/azure/virtual-network/virtual-network-peering-overview) to seamlessly connect two or more virtual networks in Azure.
+*Virtual network peering -* Use [virtual network peering](/azure/virtual-network/virtual-network-peering-overview) to seamlessly connect two or more virtual networks in Azure.
 The virtual networks appear as one for connectivity purposes.
 The traffic between virtual machines in peered virtual networks uses the Microsoft backbone infrastructure.
 Make sure that the address space of the virtual networks doesn't overlap.

-*Virtual network and subnets:* Create a separate subnet for each tier of your subnet.
+*Virtual network and subnets -* Create a separate subnet for each tier of your subnet.
 You should deploy VMs and resources, such as Application Gateway and Load Balancer, into a virtual network with subnets.

 ## Security

-*Distributed Denial of Service (DDoS):* Use [DDoS Protection Standard](/azure/ddos-protection/ddos-protection-overview) for greater DDoS protection than the basic protection that Azure provides.
+*Distributed Denial of Service (DDoS) -* Use [DDoS Protection Standard](/azure/ddos-protection/ddos-protection-overview) for greater DDoS protection than the basic protection that Azure provides.
 For more information, see [security considerations](../reference-architectures/n-tier/n-tier-sql-server.yml#security).

 *Network security groups (NSGs):* Use [NSGs](/azure/virtual-network/network-security-groups-overview) to restrict network traffic within the virtual network.
 For example, in the three-tier architecture shown here, the data tier accepts traffic only from the business tier, not from the web front end.
 Only the business tier can communicate directly with the database tier.
 To enforce this rule, the database tier should block all incoming traffic except for the business-tier subnet.